At one time, dogs weren’t pets. Instead, they had jobs and consequently had a docked tail.

 The non-absorbent sutures are removed within 5-7 days.
 On adult dogs, the base of the tail is commonly bandaged and removed within 2-3 days.

-Usually, the puppy or dog will leave with a satellite dish attached to their neck, known as an E-collar, to prevent them from fixating where it hurts and eventually itches.
+Usually, the puppy or dog leaves with a satellite dish attached to its neck, known as an E-collar, to prevent it from fixating where it hurts and eventually itches.

-They also usually leave with antibiotics to prevent infection due to a suppressed immune system from the stress of surgery and the risk of infection from an open wound.
+They also usually leave with antibiotics to prevent infection, as their immune systems are suppressed by the stress of surgery and the risk of infection from an open wound.

 When is it too late to dock a dog’s tail?
 The longer the tail or the older the dog, the more traumatic this procedure will be, and it usually will take longer to heal.